Blog co-author Mark Abbott standing atop a rock formation, looking into the distance.

 Key Components of a Vision

-Essentially, these Focus Filters serve as the foundation for a company’s Vision, and establishing them takes work.
-It also may require difficult or uncomfortable conversations, but establishing an explicit, coherent, and resonant Vision will eventually lead to forming agreements with members of your leadership team.
+Essentially, these Focus Filters serve as the foundation for a company’s vision, and establishing them takes work.
+It also may require difficult or uncomfortable conversations, but establishing an explicit, coherent, and resonant vision will eventually lead you to forming agreements with members of your Senior Leadership Team.
 Once complete, you’ll find Focus Filters help clarify purpose and allow for aligned decision-making as every activity passes through the filters to ensure the right actions are appropriately taken.

-The key, then, is sharing the Vision beyond the leadership team so everyone in the company understands (and agrees with) who you are, where you’re going, and what guiding principles will get you there.
+The key, then, is sharing the vision beyond the Senior Leadership Team so everyone in the company understands (and agrees with) who you are, where you’re going, and what guiding principles will get you there.

 Creating a Compelling Vision [Statement]